 Once we have the matching shapes, we calculate the corresponding matrices R’s of rotation and translation such that after applying these transformations R’s backbones are connected onto the hotspot residues at atoms Cβ’s.
 Finally, we check if the bond angles at the connecting atoms (e.g. N, Cα, and Cβ for leucine) are within some error bound to the optimal bond angles (indicated by the CheckAngle function in Algorithm 2).

-In this example let Ai be the manifold of possible positions of the connecting atom on the i-th hotspot residue.
-For example, in Fig. 1C points in colors are sampled from manifolds A1,A2 and A3 respectively.
-Let Pj be the j-th polygon of the backbone take-off position combination and for example, there are 4×17 of them in Fig. 1B.
+Let Ai be the manifold of possible positions of the connecting atom on the i-th hotspot residue.
+For example, in Fig. 3C points in colors are sampled from manifolds A1,A2 and A3 respectively.
+Let Pj be the j-th polygon of the backbone take-off position combination and for example, there are 4×17 of them in Fig. 3B.
 Let BP denote the atoms positions matrix corresponding to the backbone where the target polygon P comes from.
-Let Si denote the atoms positions matrix for the i-th residue.
+Let Si denote the atoms' positions matrix for the i-th residue.
 Let δ be the distance error bound and δA be the angle error bound.
 Then we describe in pseudocode Algorithm 2.
-In the adaptive geometric search part of Algorithm 2, the possible candidate pairs are screened out at least exponentially fast as we search down the octrees (Fig. 2).
+In the adaptive geometric search part of Algorithm 2, the possible candidate pairs are screened out at least exponentially fast as we search down the octrees (Fig. 4).
 Let C denote the time complexity for adaptive geometric search.
 Recall that m is the number of target polygons from backbone take-off site combinations.
 Then the time complexity of the scaffold matching algorithm is OCm.

-In the search process, we scored all the possible matches by the root mean square deviation (RMSD) values for both shape match and angle match in Fig. 3.
+In the search process, we scored all the possible matches by the root mean square deviation (RMSD) values for both shape match and angle match in Fig. 5.
 Our algorithm picked the candidate at the origin (this being identical to the correct conformation that led Lao et al. to low nanomolar inhibitors of this interface).
-In Fig. 1D we show this best design for the OOP backbone of the hotspot residues.
-The run time for the initial geometric search (step on in this design protocol) is 0.02 to 0.12 seconds, whereas running the same design and producing the same results using the previously described Rosetta codes (the scripts from Lao et al.) takes ∼18 minutes (a speedup of greater than 9,000-fold).
+In Fig. 3D we show this best design for the OOP backbone of the hotspot residues.
+The run time for the initial geometric search (step on in this design protocol) is 0.02 to 0.12 seconds, whereas running the same design and producing the same results using the previously described Rosetta codes (the scripts from Lao et al.) takes ~18 minutes (a speedup of greater than 9,000-fold).

 Peptoid design: design of new metal binding sites